-This award honors a Chamber member business or organization that has a long and distinguished tenure in the community (20+ years): an organization that demonstrates consistent service, continually invests in the community, and demonstrates sustained quality performance.
+This award honors a Chamber member business or organization that has a distinguished tenure of 20 or more years in the community.
+This business or organization demonstrates consistent service, continually invests in the community, meets challenges with innovative solutions and demonstrates sustained quality performance.

 For more information, contact the Sheridan County Chamber of Commerce at (307) 672-2485.